SteamRE/DepotDownloader/README.md

 Steam depot downloader utilizing the SteamKit2 library.
 Supports .NET 8.0

+Download a binary from [the releases page](https://github.com/SteamRE/DepotDownloader/releases/latest).

+This program must be run from a console, it has no GUI.

 ### Downloading one or all depots for an app
 ```
 dotnet DepotDownloader.dll -app <id> [-depot <id> [-manifest <id>]]